terminalcloud/apps/docs/zurmo.md

 ## Usage

-Just spin-up your Terminal based on this snapshot and click over "Check your installation here".
+Just spin-up your Terminal based on this snapshot and click to "Check your installation here".
 Login with your admin credentials and start using Open Zurmo.